Fox2Code/UDK/README.md

 # UDK
-Universal Developement Kit to develeop with any version of Minecraft with any IDE
+Universal Development Kit to develops with any version of Minecraft with any IDE

 It use [Repacker](https://github.com/Fox2Code/Repacker) to get a repacked version of Minecraft